Installation

 1. If not already done, install docker on your system and make sure that the docker daemon is running and your user has sufficient permissions to create and run docker containers.

-2. Assume you have your atomiq/artiq experiment scripts and the device_db.py in the current folder, you can start the artiq_master by running:
+2. Assume you have your atomiq/ARTIQ experiment scripts and the device_db.py in the current folder, you can start the artiq_master by running:

 $ docker run --rm -it \